jejacks0n/teaspoon/README.md

 Teabag uses the Rails asset pipeline to serve files.
 This simplifies the fixtures as well and lets you use things like HAML or RABL/JBuilder to generate your fixtures.

-If you want a more visual experience you can browse to the specs in the browser, or you can use the rake task to run them headlessly with PhantomJS or with Selenium WebDriver.

 ### Browser

 ```